The-AVR/AVR-2022/content/en/software/gui/_index.md

 Finally, at the bottom is a display of the status of the software modules required for stabilized flight and April Tag detection.
-These indicators will turn green once MQTT messages are recieved from a module, and will turn red if more than a second has elapsed since the last recieved message.
+These indicators will turn green once MQTT messages are received from a module, and will turn red if more than a second has elapsed since the last received message.

 ![Module status indicators](2022-06-18-12-22-33.png)